 4. Low-Level Laser Therapy (LLLT)

-Don’t be put off by this sci-fi sounding therapy.
-LLLT is a modern non-surgical hair loss treatment.
-It’s touted as one of the safer alternatives, because it’s non-invasive, painless, and have little to no side effects.
-There’s a 2014 study that showed that the LLLT appeared to be safe and effective for hair growth in both men and women.
-And a study in 2013 showed that LLLT help provided a 39 percent increase in hair growth over a period of 16 weeks for the 41 males ages 18 to 48 in the study.
+LLLT stands for low-level laser therapy, a modern non-surgical hair loss treatment.
+It’s touted as one of the safer alternatives, because it’s non-invasive, painless, and has little to no side effects.
+There’s a 2014 study that showed that LLLT appeared to be safe and effective for hair growth in both men and women.
+And a study in 2013 showed that LLLT helped provide a 39 percent increase in hair growth over a period of 16 weeks for the 41 males ages 18 to 48 in the study.

 To give you a better idea of what’s it like, let’s dive into Wellaholic’s very own LLLT treatment.
 Our friendly consultants will check for the areas of hair loss and make note of it.
 Then those areas are cleaned and disinfected with a little alcohol.
 If you opted for our signature HairGrow™ regime (highly recommended), the consultant will assist with the Microneedling for Scalp treatment first to maximise your hair growth.